 - Implant removal alone

 - Implant removal with a breast lift and fat grafting (natural augmentation)

 - Implant removal with fat grafting only

 Depending on the reason for removing the breast implants, it may be recommended to remove the implants for a period of months to let the breasts heal and settle in.
 At a future date, it can be determined if further enhancement of the breasts is desired.

-To learn more about specifics on En Bloc, read Board-Certified Dr. Horowitz’s recent two-part series explaining what an En Bloc Explantation is and when is an ideal time to complete the procedure.
+To learn more about specifics on En Bloc, read Board-Certified Dr. Horowitz’s recent two-part series explaining what an En Bloc Explantation is and when it is an ideal time to complete the procedure.

 To start with part I, click here.